-Top wheelchair accessible travel destinations
+Top rocky mountain wheelchair accessible travel destinations

-Top 10 Accessible Rocky Mountain Destinations
+Top 12 Accessible Rocky Mountain Destinations

 Colorado is calling!
 Roll into adventure as you embark on a journey through the breathtaking landscapes and mile-high marvels of the Rockies with our exclusive guide.

 Colorado boasts some of the most unique and scenic natural landscapes in the world, including nine national monuments, three national historic areas, and four National Parks.
+Start by renting an accessible vehicle from one of the three United Access locations in Colorado for jumping-off point just hours away from the world’s most wondrous scenery.

 To discover the top accessible destinations in Colorado, we teamed up with two-time Paralympian and Accessibility Advocate Michelle Salt.
 She recently completed a road trip in a Winnebago Roam to highlight accessible destinations around North America and inspire others with disabilities to find their next adventure.